-Setting up a budget ensures the project responsible a better understanding about how the human and financial resources will be used throughout the project's progress.
-Within Nutcache, the Project screen allows you to track the project as well as the budget from one convenient location.
+Setting up a budget ensures that the project responsible has a better understanding about how the human and financial resources will be used throughout the project's progress.

 Before setting up a project budget, you first need to define whether the budget will be based on hours, amounts or costs.